 source Connection string to the source Postgres instance.
 See the Postgres documentation for connection strings for the details.
-In short both the quoted form "host=dbname=" and the URI form postgres://user@host:5432/dbname are supported. schema-name Filter indexes from a given schema only. table-name Filter indexes from a given table only (useschema-name to fully qualify the table).
+In short both the quoted form "host= dbname=" and the URI form postgres://user@host:5432/dbname are supported. schema-name Filter indexes from a given schema only. table-name Filter indexes from a given table only (useschema-name to fully qualify the table).

-without-pkey List only tables from the source database when t hey have no primary key attached to their schema.

---filter <filename> This option allows to skip objects in the list operations.
-See Filtering for details about the expected file format and the filtering options available.

---list-skipped Instead of listing objects that are selected for copy by the filters installed with the filters.

---filter option, list the objects that are going to be skipped when using the erwise.

---json The output of the command is formatted in JSON, when supported.
-Ignored othorder pgcopydb knows about the following verbosity levels: FATAL, ERROR,

---verbose Increase current verbosity.
+without-pkey List only tables from the source database when they have no primary key attached to their schema. filter <filename></filename> This option allows to skip objects in the list operations.
+See Filtering for details about the expected file format and the filtering options available. list-skipped Instead of listing objects that are selected for copy by the filters installed with thefilter option, list the objects that are going to be skipped when using the filters. json The output of the command is formatted in JSON, when supported.
+Ignored otherwise. verbose Increase current verbosity.
 The default level of verbosity is INFO.
-In ascending

---debug Set current verbosity to DEBUG level. --trace Set current verbosity to TRACE level. --quiet Set current verbosity to ERROR level.
+In ascending order pgcopydb knows about the following verbosity levels: FATAL, ERROR, WARN, INFO, NOTICE, DEBUG, TRACE. debug Set current verbosity to DEBUG level. trace Set current verbosity to TRACE level. quiet Set current verbosity to ERROR level.